 Ten Democratic state senators joined with their Republican colleagues to add the masking provision to a bill that would require schools to resume in-person learning, the Washington Post reported.
 If passed, the bill could take the air out of legal challenges to Youngkin's Jan.
 15 executive order.

 School officials in Virginia's liberal enclaves announced that they would maintain mask mandates hours after Youngkin signed the order.
 Loudoun County Schools suspended students who came to school without masks.
 Seven Virginia school districts filed suit against the order, which they say contradicts a state law directing schools to implement mask mandates based on Centers for Disease Control and Prevention guidance.

-The amendment, proposed by moderate Democratic state senator Chap Peterson, passed 29 to 9.
-A longtime opponent of executive orders, Peterson slammed former governor Ralph Northam's (D.) executive order mandating masks in schools.
+The amendment, proposed by moderate Democratic state senator Chap Petersen, passed 29 to 9.
+A longtime opponent of executive orders, Petersen slammed former governor Ralph Northam's (D.) executive order mandating masks in schools.

 The Senate will take up the bill on Wednesday.